PIH/openmrs-distro-pihemr/README.md

 ![MicrosoftTeams-image](https://user-images.githubusercontent.com/1031876/98297904-0244f480-1f6a-11eb-9da5-b8a7841bca66.png)

-it means that the Mirebalais module has failed to load.
+it means that the pihcore module has failed to load.
 Look in the logs to find out why.
-Try searching the log for `mirebalais`.
+Try searching the log for `pihcore`.

 #### OpenMRS displays errors like this after starting up, where `Foo` is the name of the module I'm working on:
 #### `Foo Module cannot be started because it requires the following module(s): Bar 1.2.3-SNAPSHOT`